santiagosemhan/challengeverse/README.md

 ## About
 Challenge verse is a very simple demo coding platform for NodeJs Skills evaluation.

-It's a restfull API aimed to restaurants and delivery context.
+It's a restful API aimed to restaurants and delivery context.

 ## Installation and running
-1. First at all, you have to run `npm install` on each submodule folders.
+1. First of all, you have to run `npm install` on each submodule folder.
 In this project, you will have two main modules:

-    * API module, is responsible for attend client request and serve a very fast response ;)
+    * API module, which is responsible for attend client requests and serve a very fast response ;)

-    * DB module or challenverse-db, responsible to manage db connections, handle db errors, etc. This module provide like *Doctrine Entity managers*, but instead, it provides Concrete classes that give a complete abstracction of db, and could be called from another module as if they where microservices.
+    * DB module or challenverse-db, responsible for managing db connections, handling db errors, etc. This module provide like *Doctrine Entity managers*, but instead, it provides Concrete classes that give a complete abstracction of db, and could be called from another module as if they where microservices.

 2. Start api module by running `npm run start-dev` on api submodule.

 3. Execute setup script in DB module to generate database schema.
 So, you have to run `npm run setup` and then,

-4. you can load example data by running `node examples` into challengverse-db module.
+4. you can load example data by running `node examples` inside challengverse-db module.

 ## Env Configuration
 All modules are configurable by setting some NODE_ENV's variables: